jasveer123/weather_app/README.md

 3.)there you see different api link

-4.) select as your requirment
+4.)select as your requirment

-5.) the generate api key from the account section api takestime to activate
+5.)the generate api key from the account section api takestime to activate

-6) paste the api key in the link of api and use them in the project
+6)paste the api key in the link of api and use them in the project

 # project is hosted on the